Oia Greece Travel Guide

 Affordable options along with certain cuisine types.

-Greek cuisine is generally vegetarian-amicable with many vegetable-based dishes like salads, fava, gigantes plaki, briam, and yemista.
+Greek cuisine is generally vegetarian-friendly with many vegetable-dishes based on like salads, fava, gigantes plaki, briam, and yemista.

 Vegan options require careful checking for dairy or egg in sauces.

 Awareness of gluten-free and other allergens grows in tourist areas.
 Advise staff clearly.
-Fresh fish, grilled meats, and salads are generally safe choices.
+Fresh fish, barbecued meats, and salads are generally safe choices.

 Halal and kosher options are extremely limited in Oia.
-Travelers with these requirements might consider doing it yourself-catering.
+Travelers who have these requirements might consider doing it yourself-catering.

 Learn traditional Santorinian dishes.